foolish-bandit/zackbrenner.com/README.md

 ## About

-I'm a JD/MBA candidate and CEO of Sonomos focused on how emerging technologies, particularly AI, are reshaping regulatory systems.
+I'm a JD/MBA candidate, and CEO of Sonomos, focused on how emerging technologies, particularly AI, are reshaping regulatory systems.

 My work centers on:
 - Artificial Intelligence